LuizEddie/LuizEddie/README.md

 I'm from Brazil and now working at Maminfo as a Web Developer, using React.js, Laravel and MySql.

-Also I have skills with Java, C, C++ and Python, Angular, Ionic and other tecnologies listed below.
+Also I have skills with Java, C, C++, Python, Angular, Ionic and other tecnologies listed below.

 <hr>
 <h3>Languages and Tools :</h3>